Common Agricultural Policy: Objectives

-Rural development policy (structural policy, II pillar)
+Rural development policy (structural policy, Pillar II)

-Since 2000, the "second pillar" of the CAP, the EU rural development policy has been in effect, financed since 2007 from the European Agricultural Fund for Rural Development, one of the five European Structural and Investment Funds.
+Since 2000, the second pillar of the CAP, the EU rural development policy has been in effect, financed since 2007 from the European Agricultural Fund for Rural Development, one of the five European Structural and Investment Funds.
 This policy aims to promote the economic, social and environmental development of the countryside.
 Its budget, 11% of the total EU budget, has been allocated along three axes.
 The first axis focuses on improving the competitiveness of the farm and forestry sector through support for restructuring, development and innovation.
 The second one concerns the improvement of the environment and the countryside through support for land management as well as helping to fight climate change.
 Such projects could for example concern preserving water quality, sustainable land management, planting trees to prevent erosion and floods.
 The third axis concerns improving the quality of life in rural areas and encouraging diversification of economic activity.
 The policy also provided support to the Leader rural development methodology, under which Local Action Groups designed and carried out local development strategies for their area.
-Member States distribute "second pillar" funds through actions of national and regional rural development programmes.
+Member States distribute second-pillar funds through actions of national and regional rural development programmes.

 Rural development, the second pillar of CAP, is a vitally important policy area in the European Union.
 It works to improve aspects of the economic, environmental and social situation of the EU's rural areas.
 Rural regions cover 57% of the EU territory and 24% of the EU population.
 Together with intermediate regions they comprise 91% of the EU territory and 59% of the total EU population.
 Across the EU, the dimensions of the rural-urban territorial vary – from countries with an explicitly defined rural character (such as Ireland, Sweden, Finland, etc.) to Member States that tend to be more urbanised (such as the Benelux countries, Malta).

 The policy works essentially through seven-year rural development programmes (RDPs) – which operate at either national or regional level.
 These are funded from the EU budget, national/regional budgets and private sources.
 Rural Development policy targets rural areas as a whole, with a focus on ensuring the competitiveness of farms and forestry, delivering sustainable management of natural resources and climate action as well as create growth and jobs in rural areas.